apostrophecms/docs/docs/guide/custom-login-requirements.md

 **What is happening here?**

-There's not much new here in comparison to the earlier requirement.
+There's not much new here in comparison to the earlier requirement, which you should review as well.
 However note that the interface adapts to whether we're displaying a new `code` for the first time or not.